 In general, the manifest describes the behavior of an app through attributes.
-It doesn't directly influence that behavior itself for the most part.
 When a section in the manifest does affect the behavior of an app, this is described in the API Reference. for the corresponding namespace.

 The developer creates the file with attributes in different namespaces.
 It contains, for